 Three thoughts to help apply learning to new problems

-Ensuring that students have a strong enough grasp of chemistry to be able to apply their knowledge in unfamiliar contexts is a key goal for any chemistry teacher, and it’s an ability being tested more and more in exams.
+Ensuring students have a strong enough grasp of chemistry to be able to apply their knowledge in unfamiliar contexts is a key goal for any chemistry teacher, and it’s an ability being tested more and more in exams.
 This skill is sometimes referred to as transfer of learning, and is a particular challenge in STEM subjects.

 Traditional teaching methods often result in shallow learning, characterised by rote-memorisation and a dependence on algorithmic methods.
 This leads to students being unable to apply learning to complex or unfamiliar situations.